Image by Quinn Dombrowski

 By Jackie Rhoades

 Years ago, before raising plants for profit became a business, every housewife knew how to grow wandering jew houseplants.
-Gardeners would share cuttings from their wandering jew houseplant with neighbors and friends and like the Jews from long ago the wandering jew houseplant would travel from place to place.
+Gardeners would share cuttings from their wandering jew houseplant (Tradescantia pallid) with neighbors and friends and, like the Jews from long ago, the wandering jew houseplant would travel from place to place.

 Basic Wandering Jew Plant Care

 An important part of growing wandering jew plants is pinching back the long, vining tendrils.
-Pinch back about a fourth of the plant to encourage to encourage branching and increase fullness.
+Pinch back about a fourth of the plant to encourage branching and increase fullness.

 One of the main reasons for asking “How do I care for my wandering jew?’ is the short life of the plant.
 Wandering jew houseplants do not age well.
 No matter how well your wandering jew plant care is, they lose their leaves at the base while the long legs keep growing.
 Don’t be surprised if your wandering jew plants need to be renewed once a year or so.